nats-io/nats-site/content/doc/writing_applications/subjects.md

 ## Wildcards

-The reason this grouping is useful is that NATS provides two _wildcards_ that can take the place of one or more elements in a dot-separated subject.
-Subscribers can use these wildcards to listen to multiple subjects with a single subscription.
-Publishers will always use a fully specified subject, without the wildcard.
+TNATS provides two _wildcards_ that can take the place of one or more elements in a dot-separated subject.
+Subscribers can use these wildcards to listen to multiple subjects with a single subscription but Publishers will always use a fully specified subject, without the wildcard.

 ### Matching A Single Token